cannam/repoint/README.md

 ### Rationale

-Vext was written as an alternative to Mercurial subrepositories for cross-platform C++ projects with numerous external dependencies, so as to manage them in a simple way without depending on a particular version control system and without using a giant mono-repository.
+Repoint was written as an alternative to Mercurial subrepositories for cross-platform C++ projects with numerous external dependencies, so as to manage them in a simple way without depending on a particular version control system and without using a giant mono-repository.

-Vext has four limitations that distinguish it from "proper" package managers like npm or Maven:
+Repoint has four limitations that distinguish it from "proper" package managers like npm or Maven:

  1. It only knows how to check out library code in the form of complete version control repositories.
 There is no support for installing pre-packaged or pre-compiled dependencies.
-If it's not in a repository, or if cloning the repository would be too expensive, then Vext won't help.
-(A corollary is that you should only use Vext in development trees that are themselves checked out from a hosted repo; don't distribute source releases or end-user packages that depend on it.
+If it's not in a repository, or if cloning the repository would be too expensive, then Repoint won't help.
+(A corollary is that you should only use Repoint in development trees that are themselves checked out from a hosted repo; don't distribute source releases or end-user packages that depend on it.
 If your code is distributed via a "proper" package